Herbie Hancock Institute of Jazz: College program

 One of the institute's earliest goals was to create a unique college-level jazz program where the masters of jazz could pass on their expertise to the next generation of jazz musicians.
 In September 1995, the Thelonious Monk Institute of Jazz Performance was launched and the first class of seven students began their intensive training with some of the world's greatest musicians.
 The performance institute was located at Loyola University New Orleans before relocating in 2011.

 Now known as the Herbie Hancock Institute of Jazz Performance, the two-year, tuition-free program accepts one ensemble of musicians for each class.
 All of the students receive full scholarships, as well as stipends to cover their monthly living expenses.
 The students study both individually and as a small group, receiving personal mentoring, ensemble coaching, and lectures on the jazz tradition.
 They are also encouraged to experiment in expanding jazz in new directions through their compositions and performances.
-Alumni include Ambrose Akinmusire, Lionel Loueke, Michael Mayo, Helen Sung, Carmen Staaf, Walter Smith III, Wayne Escoffery, Eli Degibri and Gretchen Parlato.
+Alumni include Ambrose Akinmusire, Lionel Loueke, Michael Mayo, Helen Sung, Carmen Staaf, Walter Smith III, Wayne Escoffery, Eli Degibri, Dayna Stephens and Gretchen Parlato.
 The institute is currently located at the Herb Alpert School of Music at the University of California, Los Angeles.
 In October 2021, the 13th class was announced, including eight young musicians from the United States and Russia.

 In addition to their rigorous course of studies, students in the program perform regularly at venues throughout Los Angeles and serve as mentors and educators both in the local community and on Institute jazz education tours across the United States and internationally.
 Recent classes have visited Sitka, AK; Phoenix, AZ; Morocco, Havana, Cuba; Saint Petersburg, Russia; Panama City, Panama; and Melbourne, Sydney and Mt.
 Gambier, Australia.